Board of Directors 2018/19

 In 1971 Wayne started his career in public service with the Pollution Control Branch in Vernon, implementing the discharge and receiving monitoring program for the Okanagan Region from Field, BC to Manning Park.
 Over the years he has been responsible for the inspection and monitoring of some major southern BC mines.
 He has served on the Comox District School Board and was a founding director of the Tribune Bay Environmental Education Society.
 Wayne wore two hats on the Tsolum River Task Force in 1995, one as a representative of the Pollution Prevention Branch and one as a watershed resident.
 This was one of the earliest multi-stakeholder efforts to clean up the Mount Washington Copper Mine.
 Wayne was a founding director of the Tsolum River Restoration Society in 1998, which continued the restoration effort after the Task Force disbanded.
 Recently retired, he continues to work with the Tsolum River Partnership, which focuses government, industry and community effort to remediate the major copper sources at the Mount Washington Copper site.
 In addition to serving as TRRS President, Wayne also works with the Courtenay and District Fish and Game Protective Association on their Comox Lake watershed committee and is a member of the Estuary Working Group.

 Joanne completed a BSc in Math at the University of Victoria and has a Non-Profit Management certificate from Mount Royal University.
-She has worked for the BC Water Investigations Branch and has operated a successful information management consulting business for 10 years.
+She has worked for the BC Water Investigations Branch and operated a successful information management consulting business for 10 years.
 Her last job was with the Intake Office & Systems Manager at the Children’s Legal and Educational Resource Centre.
 Joanne began volunteering with the TRRS in 2015 and has participated in flow measurements on the Tsolum River and Portuguese Creek.
-Joanne is the Executive Director of Volunteer Comox Valley.
+Joanne is a retired Information Manager.

 Ron is a Registered Professional Forester (B.C.) and a partner of Shelterwood Forest Management Ltd..
 In the past he has provided forestry-consulting services to government, industry, and First Nations clients.
 Through his work, Ron facilitates connections between organizations and develops community-based initiatives; these practices are applied to his work within the TRRS.
 He recognizes the wide scope of the Tsolum Watershed ecosystem and believes that the TRRS must speak for the entire community of organisms, including people, and the ecosystems on which they rely, using all the powers of technology, skills of negotiation and strategic planning, and working with the strength of community support and volunteers to ensure a healthy, sustainable and productive Tsolum Watershed.
 He has maintained ties with the K'omoks First Nations for many years and worked with coastal First Nations since the 1970s.
 His children have been a part of the Tsolum River Watershed since 1984 and he has been a member of the TRRS Board of Directors since near its inception.
 Ron believes that he has a responsibility to be part of Uu--a-thluck (Nuu-Chah-Nulth for 'looking after') the Tsolum River, as it looks after his family in so many ways.